 Volaris Airlines Baggage

-Passenger’s allocated baggage will be indicated on their ticket.
+The baggage allowance for your Volaris flight will be indicated on your ticket.
 Checked baggage should not exceed the combined dimensions of 158cm, or 62inches.
 The weight of these checked bags must not exceed 55lbs, or 25kg.

 Volaris Airlines Check-In Information

 Volaris Airlines passengers can check in for their flights online, either via the Volaris website, Volaris app or by using Facebook Messenger.

 Passengers who have not checked in online must do so at the airport, via the Volaris check-in counter.
 Volaris recommend passengers to arrive at the airport 3 hours before international flights, or 2 hours before for domestic flights.

 Volaris flies to many destinations in Costa Rica ElSalvador, Guatemala, Mexico and the United States.
 Below are the most popular Volaris routes: